AlenM666/To-Do-List/README.md

 # To-Do-Web-App 📝
 <br>

-### This is a super simple Todo App built using js/html/css for front-end and JAVA back-end.
+### A simple To-Do-List app made with JS and JAVA.

 <br>